 Quiscalus mexicanus

 Status: Common regular spring and fall migrant southeast and south-central, uncommon elsewhere.
 Common regular breeder southeast and south-central, uncommon western Sandhills, rare elsewhere.
-Uncommon regular winter visitor south and east, rare casual elsewhere.
+Uncommon regular winter visitor North Platte River Valley, south, and east, rare casual elsewhere.

 Documentation: Specimen: UNSM ZM17601, May 1998 Ceresco, Saunders Co.